carsten-j/carsten-j.github.io/_posts/2015-11-09-type-driven-development.markdown

 Most functional programming languages have a zip function that takes two input lists and 'zips' them together into a single list of pairs.
 So if we have lists `[1; 2; 3]` and `[4; 5; 6]` zipping the together yields `[(1, 4); (2, 5); (3, 6)]`.
 Consider the case where the input lists don't have the same length, e.g. `[1; 2; 3]` and `[4; 5]`.
 What will/should zip do?

 In F# one will get an runtime error when executing
-{% highlight fsharp %}
+{% highlight ocaml %}
 List.zip  [1; 2; 3] [4 ; 5]
 {% endhighlight %}
 In Haskell the behavior is different.
 Here will
 {% highlight haskell %}
 zip [1, 2, 3] [4, 5]
 {% endhighlight %}